emresahinozden/ParkinsonDetection_Classification/README.md

 # Machine Learning Project

+This study is done for the Machine Learning project in University of Genoa under supervision of Lorenzo Rosasco and Alessandro Verri.
+It is coded in Python and the process is explained by in-line comments and the file "comments.txt".

+The study aims to create a model to detect Parkinson by the key stroke data.
 The dataset contains keystroke logs collected from over 200 subjects, with and without Parkinson's Disease.
-The study aims to create a model to detect Parkinson by the key stroke data.

 For more information: https://www.kaggle.com/valkling/tappy-keystroke-data-with-parkinsons-patients/home